mukul975/mcp-web-scrape/README.md

 ✅ Extracted 1,247 words with 5 citations
 📄 Clean Markdown ready for your AI agent
 ```

-*Transform messy HTML into clean, agent-ready Markdown with automatic citations*

 ## 🎯 Tool Examples